 The taproom space at 9 Mile Brewing is spacious and cozy at the same time.
 They will have the capacity to serve quite a few thirsty revelers.
 There’s a wonderful variety of seating options from high-top tables that seat small and large groups to leather chairs that are in the vicinity of a lovely fireplace like that one from fireplaces company Red Deer.
 The lines move quick and their staff really shined during the big rush of people.

 A half wall separates the taproom from the brewing equipment, which I love.
 I never get sick of seeing kettles as I sip my beer.
 There are just enough lights, but it is not too bright in the taproom.
-The feel is comfortable as the lighting is nice and soft.
+The feel is comfortable as the lighting is nice and soft, similar to the lighting when you browse around this web-site.
 It does get pretty loud in the main area.
 However, there is a side area, which I believe is going to be an event space.

 At the sneak peek, the taproom never felt too crowded despite the multitude of people enjoying their first sips at 9 Mile Brewing.
 I spoke with a lot of industry folks, and the general consensus was that the only way this night could have gone better is if 9 Mile had provided a petting zoo and several cheese fondue stations.